sebastiaanbrand/graph-state-synthesis/README.md

 python generate_benchmarks.py --rabbie --timeout 30m
 ```

 2. To **run bounded model checking** on these benchmarks run the following on each of the three benchmark folders generated in the previous step.
 The results are written to `.csv` files in the corresponding benchmark folder.
+Depending on hardware, for the first two sets this will take ~30-40h each, while for the third set this will take ~10h.
+Terminating the script early yields partial results (starting at the lowest number of qubits) which can still be plotted.
 ```shell
 bash benchmarks/<benchmark_folder_name>/run_all_bmc.sh
 ```

 3. To **generate the plots** from the benchmark data, run the following on each of the three benchmark folders.
+This generates a number of plots inside the selected benchmark folder.
 ```
 python generate_plots.py benchmarks/<benchmark_folder_name>
 ```